 Income tax assets and liabilities

-The income tax assets and liabilities presented concern domestic and foreign income taxes for the reporting period as well as prior periods.
+The income tax assets and liabilities presented relate to domestic and foreign income taxes for the reporting period as well as prior periods.
 They are determined in compliance with the tax laws of the respective country.

 Cash and cash equivalents

-Cash and cash equivalents comprise cheques, cash on hand, bank deposits and other short-term liquid financial assets, such as accessible deposits on lawyer trust accounts or cash in transit, with an original term of up to 3 months and are valued at their respective nominal values.
+Cash and cash equivalents comprise cheques, cash on hand, bank deposits and other short-term liquid financial assets, such as accessible deposits on lawyer trust accounts or cash in transit, with an original term of up to 3 months.
+They are valued at their respective nominal values.

-Non-current assets held for sale, liabilities related to assets held for sale and activities not continued
+Non-current assets held for sale, liabilities related to assets held for sale and discontinued operations

 Employee benefits include: